richardkiss/pycoin/README.md

 This is an implementation of a bunch of utility routines that may be useful when dealing with bitcoin and some alt-coins.
 It has been tested with Python 2.7, 3.3 and 3.4.

+See also http://github.com/richardkiss/pycoinnet/ for a library that speaks the bitcoin protocol.

 High Level
 ==========